symfony/symfony-docs/security/access_control.rst

 * ``roles`` If the user does not have the given role, then access is denied (internally, an :class:`Symfony\\Component\\Security\\Core\\Exception\\AccessDeniedException` is thrown).
-If this value is an array of multiple roles, the user must have at least one of them.
+If this value is an array of multiple roles, the user must have:

+  * at least one of them when using the default ``affirmative`` strategy.
+  * more granted than denied roles when using the ``consensus`` strategy.
+  * all of them when using the ``unanimous`` strategy.

+  For more details about different strategies, see :ref:`Access Decision Manager <components-security-access-decision-manager>`.

 * ``allow_if`` If the expression returns false, then access is denied;